 kidney problems--urinating less than usual, blood in your urine, swelling, rapid weight gain;

-symptoms of lupus--new or worsening joint pain, skin rash on your cheeks and arms (worsens in sunlight);
+new or worsening symptoms of lupus--joint pain, and a skin rash on your cheeks or arms that worsens in sunlight;

 signs of bleeding (if you also take warfarin)--headaches, dizziness, weakness; pain or swelling; bruising, unusual bleeding (nosebleeds, bleeding gums); red or pink urine; heavy menstrual flow; bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds; or any bleeding that will not stop.

 Taking rabeprazole long-term may cause you to develop stomach growths called fundic gland polyps.
 Talk with your doctor about this risk.

 If you use rabeprazole for longer than 3 years, you could develop a vitamin B-12 deficiency.
 Talk to your doctor about how to manage this condition if you develop it.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)